Human trafficking in Singapore

-According to the U.S. Government's Trafficking in Person's (TIP) Report, Singapore is a destination country for foreign victims trafficked for the purpose of labor and commercial sexual exploitation.
+According to the U.S. Government's Trafficking in Person's (TIP) Report, in 2021 Singapore was a destination country for foreign victims trafficked for the purpose of labor and commercial sexual exploitation.
 Over the years, victims of trafficking in Singapore have come from many countries throughout Asia such as India, Thailand, the People's Republic of China, Sri Lanka, Bangladesh, the Philippines, Cambodia, Vietnam, Burma and Malaysia.
 Many of these people travel to Singapore voluntarily for work in different industries such as construction, manufacturing, or commercial sex.
 The use of deception about working conditions, debt bondage, the unlawful confiscation of travel documents, confinement and/or physical or sexual abuse is utilized by traffickers to force victims into involuntary servitude.
 The U.S. TIP Report also notes a small quantity of Singaporeans engaging in and/or promoting child sex tourism abroad.

-The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in Tier 1 in 2020.
+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in Tier 1 in 2020 and 2023.